 Next I laid out all the plants next to one another in the planting order I felt would look the best ornamentally (see below).
 While I had enough blue-green cabbage to completely cover all the space for my number 2 designated planting areas, I did not have enough of the burgundy-purple plants to do a total number one sweep of all the exact same plants.
 Instead, I split it up and planted purple basil, purple cabbage, and blood beets within the various number one planting areas.
 It worked out fine.

 Below you can see the herbs and vegetables growing in July in front of my remodeled tiki hut shed.
-Because of the full shade situation, the cabbages never grew giant cabbage heads like they would have in full sun; the herbs had stronger production in the shade.
+Because of the full shade situation, the cabbages never grew giant cabbage heads as they would have in full sun; the herbs had stronger production in the shade.
 However, I feel the plants were useful in that I occasionally picked a leaf off of the cabbages for use in the kitchen and it proved a very successful garden design.
 All season long it was attractive and colorful, so the color blocking technique was a success!

 *Note – Because the FTC requires it, I am noting that Greenland Gardener sponsored the Double Bed Raised Garden.
 Organic Mechanics Soil sponsored the soil used for this project.
 Also, Bonnie Plants supplied the vegetable plants grown in the garden this season.
 I write many instructional stories and videos with these incredible products and donate a large portion of the vegetables to the local food pantry when harvested.